 Since in-app advertising is the primary monetization method for many hyper-casual app owners, we can see why CPM and eCPM are so vital.

 Tips on how to boost revenue

-Cross promotion plays a key role in sustaining the hyper casual ecosystem, sharing gamer traffic and allowing both publishers and advertisers to tap into existing pockets of already engaged users.
+Cross-promotion plays a key role in sustaining the hyper-casual ecosystem, sharing gamer traffic and allowing both publishers and advertisers to tap into existing pockets of already engaged users.
 Think of it like Netflix recommending a show under the banner, “Because you watched”.

-Cross promotion works.
+Cross-promotion works.
 And of course, it’s free.
-Take the example of Amanotes who invested in a unified cross promotion platform.
+Take the example of Amanotes, who invested in a unified cross-promotion platform.

-Leveraging rewarded video ads to boost engagement
+Leverage rewarded video ads to boost engagement

-Utilizing banner ads to increase CPM revenue
+Use banner ads to increase CPM revenue

-Banner ads are widely used in hyper casual games because they can be displayed within the game at the top or bottom of the screen and don’t distract too much from the gameplay.
+Banner ads are widely used in hyper-casual games, because they can be displayed within the game at the top or bottom of the screen and don’t distract too much from the gameplay.
 As CPM is the most widely used monetization method, including banners is the simplest way to rack up impressions without disrupting the flow of the game.